Tetsuya3850/React-Express-Examples/timer/README.md

 ## Requirements

-* Able to time whatever duration up to 23h 59m 59s.
-* Start, Stop, and Reset button.
+* You can custom set the time.
+Default is 5 minutes.
+* When you press start, button changes to stop.
+* While setting time, start and reset buttons are disabled.

 ## Mock